There are two main strands to the clinical neurology research we do in Aberdeen:

 Our external collaborations include:

-- Other incident Parkinsons cohorts (Umea University Sweden, Stavanger University Norway, Cambridge University, Newcastle University)
+- Incident Parkinsons cohorts (Umea University Sweden, Stavanger University Norway, Cambridge University, Newcastle University)

 The team includes one Clinical Reader (Dr Counsell), one Clinical Lecturer (Dr Macleod), one research nurse (Hazel Forbes) and a part-time secretary (Ann Christie).
 Several neurology and medicine for the elderly trainees have undertaken research within the unit resulting in two completed MDs and three completed PhDs.
 Currently, we have two clinical trainees undertaking PhDs.
 In addition, we have supervised numerous medical student elective projects and undergraduate BSc projects and postgraduate MSc projects, resulting in a number of publications.